-COLUMBUS, Ohio, April 23, 2014 /PRNewswire-USNewswire/ -- More than 3,000 long-term care professionals are meeting in Columbus April 28 – May 1 for the Midwest's largest gathering of personnel from skilled nursing facilities, assisted living residences and facilities for the intellectually disabled population.
+COLUMBUS, Ohio, April 24, 2012 /PRNewswire-USNewswire/ -- More than 3,000 long-term care professionals are meeting in Columbus April 30 – May 3, for the Midwest's largest gathering of personnel from skilled nursing facilities, assisted living residences, and facilities for the intellectually and developmentally disabled population.

-The Ohio Health Care Association (OHCA), the state's largest group representing long-term care providers and their residents, is hosting its 68th Annual Convention & Exhibition at the Columbus Convention Center.
-The Ohio Centers for Assisted Living (OCAL) and the Ohio Centers for Intellectual Disabilities (OCID), OHCA's affiliate organizations, also participate as sponsors of the event.
+The Ohio Health Care Association (OHCA), the state's largest group representing long-term care providers and their residents, is hosting its 66th Annual Convention & Exhibition at the Columbus Convention Center.
+The Ohio Centers for Assisted Living (OCAL) and the Ohio Centers for Developmental Disabilities (OCDD), OHCA's affiliate organizations, also participate as sponsors of the event.

-The Convention includes nearly 100 educational programs for long-term care personnel during its four-day run, and will feature the distribution of 46 scholarships, Professional Achievement Awards, and an appearance from national medical motivator Dr. Brad Neider.
+The Convention features nearly 100 educational programs for long-term care personnel during its four-day run, and will feature appearances by wheelchair athlete, author and motivator Chad Hymas, and guitarist, entertainer and success strategist Mike Rayburn, CSP.

-This year's program, "Simply Quality: Celebrating the Fruits of our Labor," captures the essence of what long-term care providers and caregivers do every day.
-Through first-class educational sessions, motivational, social and recreational activities, and world-class vendor previews, the program is designed to provide valuable information that will continue the effort to improve resident care and make professional caregivers lives better.
+This year's program, "Learn, Connect, Grow, Renew," captures the essence of what long-term care providers and caregivers do every day.
+Through motivating and first-class educational sessions, social and recreational activities, and world-class vendor previews, the program is designed to provide valuable information that will continue the effort to improve resident care and make professionals' lives better.

 The program recognizes the excellence and progress every care provider strives for.
 Catering to the variety of careers available in long-term care, this year's event spans the continuum of services, and inspires professionals to the next level of caring for Ohio's elderly, ill, disabled and convalescent populations.